Skip to main content

 Common Questions

 No, glycine should not make you groggy.
 Unlike melatonin or prescription sleep medications, glycine does not "knock you out."
-It quietly helps your body cool down and enter deep sleep, so you wake feeling rested rather than hungover.
+It slowly helps your body cool down and enter deep sleep, so you wake feeling rested rather than hungover.

 Yes, you can take glycine with collagen.
-Collagen itself is mostly glycine, but free-form glycine adds an extra "top off" for the body's repair pool.
+Collagen itself is mostly glycine, but free-form glycine adds an extra "top off" for the bodys repair pool.
 Many patients use both: collagen during the day, free glycine at bedtime.

 Yes, glycine is safe for people with diabetes and may even help.
 It tastes sweet but does not raise blood sugar or trigger insulin spikes.
-Some studies show glycine improves insulin sensitivity, especially when paired with a balanced diet.
+Some studies show glycine improves insulin sensitivity, particularly when paired with a balanced diet.

 Glycine usually takes 1 to 3 nights to start showing an effect on sleep quality.
 The cooling and calming response is fairly quick, but full benefits often take 1 to 2 weeks of consistent dosing.
 If nothing has changed in 4 weeks, sleep issues are usually multi-factor.